 Viewing/Editing/Deleting a Person’s full information

-● If you decided that the information you just added is incorrect, a small box with the heading Latest Changes will show all the recent changes that have occurred for that individual.
+- If you decided that the information you just added is incorrect, a small box with the heading Latest Changes will show all the recent changes that have occurred for that individual.
 You can click “show all” and select the information that you have just changed, then click “restore” next to that information.
-This should revert that individual's information back to what looked like before that change was made.
+This should revert that individual's information back to what it used to look like.

 You can modify the type of relationship between family members (biological, adopted, guardianship, or step).
 To do so:

-● Scroll down to the Family Members section, and hover your mouse over the name of the child whose parent-child relationship you want to change.
-An “Edit Relationship” link appears.
+- Scroll down to the Family Members section, and then click on the little pencil next to the name of the child whose parent-child relationship you want to change.

-● Underneath each parent’s name, there will be a “+ Add” button.
-If there is no relationship type listed, or if that relationship type is wrong, click the “+ Add” button to add a new relationship type.
+- Underneath each parent’s name, there will be a “+ Add Relationship Type” button.
+If there is no relationship type listed, or if that relationship type is wrong, click the button to add a new relationship type.
 Select the type of relationship from the dropdown list and explain why you are specifying that type of relationship.
 If you are replacing an existing relationship type, be sure to delete the incorrect option.

-You can also delete relationships on this page.
+You can also remove or replace relationships on this page.
 All relationships between persons must be deleted before individuals can be deleted.
-To delete a relationship:
+To remove or replace a relationship: